 Segment-level analysis multiplies these requirements.
 If you need reliable data for three consumer segments, multiply the per-concept minimums by three.
 Monadic testing of four concepts across three segments requires 1,800-2,400 respondents.
 Sequential testing of the same scope requires 600-900 respondents.
 The efficiency advantage of sequential testing grows proportionally with analytical complexity.

 The cost calculus depends on your recruitment and interviewing costs.
 At traditional research pricing of $50-100 per respondent, the sample size difference between monadic and sequential testing represents tens of thousands of dollars.
-At AI-moderated pricing of $20 per interview, the cost gap narrows enough that monadic testing becomes feasible for many more organizations.
+At AI-moderated pricing of $25 per interview, the cost gap narrows enough that monadic testing becomes feasible for many more organizations — which means the methodological choice can be driven by research question rather than by budget.

 The Hybrid Approach